 A full list of Extra Curricular Clubs is published termly and is available on the school website, on FireFly under 'Extra Curricular' and on the Extra Curricular noticeboard at the School.
-Parents will be asked annually to book their child's clubs on FireFly.
-Pupils will be expected to sign up for a whole year to a particular activity, though we offer pupils termly 'grace weeks' to make changes to their ECA choices.
+Parents will be asked annually to book their child's clubs, usually before the start of the autumn term.
+Pupils will be expected to sign up for a whole year to a particular activity, though we offer pupils termly 'grace weeks' to make changes to their ECA choices and the sport calendar changes seasonaly.
 Parents must inform the school of any planned absence in advance.
 Pupils are not expected to attend clubs everyday and pupils can instead be booked in to Prep or indeed leave the school after Afternoon Registration.